Madera Cyber Innovation Center opens with ribbon-cutting ceremony

 |0

-This work, Madera Cyber Innovation Center opens with ribbon-cutting ceremony [Image 4 of 4], by Dylan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Madera Cyber Innovation Center opens with ribbon-cutting ceremony, by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.